 Currency risk relates to losses incurred due to fluctuations in foreign currency exchange rates.
-ALL is exposed to these currencies, in order of importance: USD, GPB and CHF.
-The currency risk is the least significant market risk for ALL in 4Q2017.
+ALL is only exposed to these currencies within unit-linked policies, in order of importance: USD, GPB and CHF.
+The currency risk is the least significant market risk for ALL in 4Q2018.